SeaShell-5/ELP-Net/README.md

 the network in ./ELP-Net-master/Baselines/Net

 ### *Training*
-change the directory to ./ELP-Net-master/Baselines/EnemyPositionPrediction/, and run
+change the directory to ./ELP-Net-master/Baselines/EnemyPositionPrediction/, and run(--module full, trans, gnn or base, default full, the option determines the module)
 ```
-python train.py --net_name ELP --phrase train
+python train.py --net_name ELPNet --phrase train
 ```
 The train result will be save in ./ELP-Net-master/Baselines/EnemyPositionPrediction/checkpoints/

 ### *Testing*
 change the directory to ./ELP-Net-master/Baselines/EnemyPositionPrediction/, and run
 ```
-python train.py --net_name ELP --phrase test
+python train.py --net_name ELPNet --phrase test
 ```
-The test result will be save in ./ELP-Net-master/Baselines/EnemyPositionPrediction/checkpoints/ELPNet/all
+The test result will be save in ./ELP-Net-master/Baselines/EnemyPositionPrediction/checkpoints/ELPNet/full/all

 ### *Testing the best model*